theAnshulGupta/Flappy-Bird/README.md

 # Flappy-Bird
 Flappy Bird with Pygame GUI.
 Requires pygame to run.
 Made a while back, recently uploaded.
+And yes my image names are weird.